What is Pema Chödrön?

 Working with groundlessness

-The central argument of Pema Chödrön's teaching can be stated in one sentence: the moments when the ground falls away — illness, grief, failure, humiliation — are precisely the moments when the practice becomes real.
+The central argument of Pema Chödrön's teaching can be stated in one sentence.
+The moments when the ground falls away, in illness or grief or failure or humiliation, are the moments when the practice becomes real.
 The instinct is to protect, to close down, to find the ground again.
-Her instruction is to stay open: to lean into the sharp points rather than away from them.
+Her instruction is the opposite.
+Stay open.
+Lean into the sharp points rather than away from them.
 This is not stoicism.
-It is a practical application of the Vajrayāna view that the energy we resist is the same energy the practice is trying to liberate.
+It is a practical application of the Vajrayāna§ view that the energy we resist is the same energy the practice is trying to liberate.

 Tonglen